NativeScript/nativescript-remote-builds/docs/CIRCLECI.md

 ## Basic Setup

-In order to get started with Circle CI based builds, you need a GitHub repository [integrated with CircleCI](https://circleci.com/docs/2.0/project-build/#adding-projects) for syncing your local app state with the Circle CI virtual machines.
-You do NOT need any config.yml in your app, you could skip these setup when enabling the Circle CI integration.
+In order to get started with Circle CI based builds, you need a GitHub repository for syncing your local app state with the Circle CI virtual machines.
 In this repository, the plugin will create a **temporary branch for each build operation** named `circle-ci{{uniqueBuildId}}` and **will not affect the existing branches**.
 The repository could be either the **app repository itself** or **any other GitHub repository** and should be specified in the `circleci.sshRepositoryURL` or `circleci.httpsRepositoryURL` properties of your `.nsremote.config.json`.

 For example: